LutzGross/fingal/examples/ERTSynthetics/README.md

 This a simple way to generate a mesh from the electrode's positions:

-    mkMeshFromStations.py config
+    mkMeshFromStations.py --coremeshfactor 0.5 config

 The mesh is written to the 'config.meshfile' in the *esys.finley* `fly` format.

-To run the inversion based on the configuration file `ex1.py` use:
+To run the inversion based on the configuration file `config.py` use:

     runERTinversion.py --vtk -d config